LucaBarile/InstagramPostFinder/README.md

 Responsibility for consequences of using this application remains with the user; I'm not responsible for how you use it.<br>
 Instagram has gotten increasingly strict with <a href="https://en.wikipedia.org/wiki/Web_scraping" target="_blank" rel="noopener noreferrer">scraping</a>; use the application responsibly and respectfully.

+<h2>Premise</h2>
+At the time of writing (2023-03-13) IGPF has been successfully tested but, as has already happened in the past, Instagram may change its APIs again, and IGPF may no longer work (or may work partially).<br>
+If this were to happen, adapting the application to the new APIs shouldn't be very complicated, unless the changes made by Instagram were radical.
+The pieces of code to fix will probably be those that allow IGPF to get the user's JSON files from URL, and those related to their parsing.

 <h2>What is it for?</h2>
 It is an Android application designed to search <b>public</b> posts of an Instagram user by keyword.<br>
-Since, at the time of writing (2023-03-13), Instagram doesn't allow you to make public only some posts if you have a private account, <b>this application can only be used for public Instagram accounts</b>.<br>
+Since, at the time of writing (2023-03-13), Instagram doesn't allow you to make public only some posts if you have a private account, <b>this application can only be used for public Instagram accounts</b>.

+<h2>How it works?</h2>
 Once the Instagram username and the keyword have been entered, IGPF will list all of the user's posts whose caption contains the keyword.<br>
 If the keyword is contained in another word (e.g. keyword = <b>example</b> and word = counter<b>example</b>s), it will still be recognized.<br>
 Keyword searching is case insensitive (e.g. keyword = hello and word = HeLLo is equivalent to keyword = hello and word = hello).<br>